farmera/sare_grant/spectral_indices.md

 In summary, each pixel of the final vegetation index has a value representing a number between 0 and 1 and represents a known area covering the ground.
-The strength of the NDVI value is used to infer a physical property, in this case the relative amount of photosynthesis occurring at that specific point on the ground.
+The strength of the NDVI value is used to infer a physical property, in this case the relative amount of photosynthesis occurring at that specific point.
 NDVI and other index values are 'dimensionless' meaning that the physical values from which they originate cancel one another out (when taking the ratio).
 In other words NDVI and other forms of vegetation index do not purport to measure a actual physical quantity.
 At best they only _infer_ one.